LinghengMeng/vreppy/README.md

 1. Open scene: `vrep -> File -> open scene -> scenes\testAllComponents.ttt`
 2. Run: `examples\testallcomponent.py`

-Package needs platform-specific native library (remoteApi).
-It uses two enviroment variables `VREP` and `VREP_LIBRARY`.
-If `VREP` is unspecified package will use default `/usr/share/vrep` for it.
-If `VREP_LIBRARY` is also unspecified, then it will concatenate `VREP` with `programming/remoteApiBindings/lib/lib/64Bit/`.
-This setup was test tested under **LINUX ONLY**.
-We are open for debug under Windows.
-    * For windows users:
-        *NOT TESTED*

 To use package you will need the socket port number, which can be located in `V-REP/remoteApiConnections.txt`.

 ## Currently implemented things